 4. Baker Beach, San Francisco

-Baker Beach offers spectacular views of the Golden Gate Bridge and San Francisco Bay, with plenty of space to sunbathe and play, as well as hiking trails that lead to more secluded spots along the cliffs.
+Baker Beach offers spectacular views of the Golden Gate Bridge with plenty of space to sunbathe and play, as well as hiking trails that lead to more secluded spots along the cliffs.
 The northern part of Baker Beach is considered a nude portion of the beach where clothing is optional.
+Therefore, it’s a fun beach to visit in the San Francisco Bay area.

 5. Dunes Beach, Half Moon Bay